 Things to Exclude

 Pandemic is quite a controversial and sensitive topic.
 Be careful while discussing the political and social aspects.
-It can create a negative image of you and your essay.
+It can create a negative image of you and your student essay.
 If your living hasn’t altered, no use in talking about this topic.
 Avoid Coronavirus topics if you won’t present anything valuable or significant.
 Remember that you have restricted time to draw attention, so every word counts.

 Discussing Coronavirus in your college essay is full of pitfalls.
 You need to think about every word you include and ensure your story shows a neutral attitude to the events.
-Concentrate on yourself and tell about how these circumstances affected your personality development.
+Concentrate on yourself and tell about how these circumstances affected your student personality development.
 Avoid insignificant details and being critical.
-If you feel this assignment is too difficult for you or simply lack time to create it, you can find professional help on our website.
+If you feel this assignment is too difficult for you or simply lack time to create it, you can find professional college help on our website.